garygan89/rclone-google-sa-guide/README.md

 tags: rclone, google sa, gist (public)
 ---
 # Google Service Account for Rclone Setup - A Complete Tutorial
-This is a manual tutorials to get into details to understand the entire process, instead of using more automated scripts like `autorclone`.
+This is a manual tutorials to get into details to understand the entire process of creating Google SA (Service Accounts), and how to use those to do a rclone task with automatic switching when a condition (limit) is met.

+THIS IS NOT A GUIDE TO SETUP RCLONE REMOTE.
+THIS IS NOT A GUIDE TO SETUP RCLONE REMOTE.
+THIS IS NOT A GUIDE TO SETUP RCLONE REMOTE.

 # Pre-requisite
 **1. Create google group**